 Skip to main content

 Recently my son asked me how to manage multiple SSH keys for multiple GitHub accounts on one computer.
-He starts his journey as computer science student and he need to work with multiple GitHub accounts for his projects.
+He's starting his journey as a computer science student and needs to work with multiple GitHub accounts for his projects.

 My first attempt was to find an article or ready solution to point him to.
 But I couldn't find a good one.
 So I decided to write this article to help him and other developers who’re facing the same issue.